heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 ```
 #### 3.1 KG for RAG (Retrieval Augmented Generation)
 ```
-Note: The definition of knowledge graphs may be different in each RAG work.
+Note: The definition of KGs may be different in each RAG work.
+Usually there are 3 types of KGs.
-* In general, the nodes and links in a KG are entities and relations.
-* However, in KG-RAG works, it is common that the nodes are concepts instead of entities (e.g., "Pleasant weather in Bangalore" in stead of "Bangalore"), while a link represents the co-occurrence of two concepts in a document chunk.
+1. Eentity-level KG, while each node represents an entitiy or a concept, and each link represents the semantic relation or self-defined relation between a pair of nodes (e.g., whether they are extracted from the same document). `fine-grained`
+2. Metadata-level KG, while each node represents the metadata of a document chunk (e.g., the topic or description of the document chunk), and each link represents self-defined relation between a pair of nodes (e.g., the correlation bewteen the topics). `middle-grained`
+3. Document chunk-level KG, while each node represents a document chunk, and each link represents the context sequence of the nodes. `coarsed-grained`
-* This is aligned with the of LLM+KG inference: Compared with neural networks the captures complex distribution of knowledge, graphs of entities may not be scientifically optimal as a knowledge model.
+* This is aligned with the of LLM+KG inference:
+> Compared with neural networks the captures complex distribution of knowledge, graphs of entities may not be scientifically optimal as a knowledge model.
-But graphs can record the connection among document chunks, to facilitate the *retrieval sequence* of llm inference.
+> But graphs can record the connection among document chunks, to facilitate the *retrieval sequence* of llm inference.
 ```

 **Traditional RAG Frameworks** - It is highly recommended that you get familiar with one or more of the following frameworks first：